rkjcollab/local_ancestry_analysis/README_dayam_server.md

 The hapmap genetic map file was downloaded from: http://www.shapeit.fr/files/genetic_map_b37.tar.gz on 29 April 2016.

+SDS notes: this was present in GitHub repo.

 ### genetic_map_tgp

 Genetic map files that are required by RFMix.